Do you know what the fair use rule is in Copyright?

 The copyright law originated in the UK from a concept of common law; the Statute of Anne 1709.
 It became statutory with the passing of the Copyright Act 1911.
 The current act is the Copyright, Designs and Patents Act 1988.
 Copyright Law in the UK helps protect your work from being imitated or copied outright.

 However, although copyright protected, there are certain conditions within which copyright material can be used.
 This is termed “Fair use” amongst many other terms and it relates to a framework within UK copyright law that specifically relates to the free use of copyright material.
 This article outlines in detail the various facets of fair use within the copyright framework.

 What is Copyright Law UK

-In the UK Copyright laws protect your work from being copied or imitated.
-Essentially, copyright laws are inplace for to stop others from using your work without your knowledge or permission.
+In the UK copyright laws protect your work from being copied or imitated.
+Essentially, copyright laws are in place to stop others from using your work without your knowledge or permission.
 The copyright symbol is an optional addition you can make, yet does not affect your protection.
 In the UK your work is automatically copyrighted when you create original writings, drawings, designs etc.

 Exceptions to Copyright Law UK